Bad Kleinkirchheim: Geography

-Location

 Bad Kleinkirchheim is at an average elevation of 1087 m in a 5 km stretch of a glacial trough valley in the Gurktal Alps (Nock Mountains), between the Millstätter See and the upper Gurk River.
 The populated section lies between 980 m and 1380 m, and the highest point in the area is the peak of the Klomnock, at 2331 m.
 North of Kleinkirchheim and St. Oswald, part of the Nockberge National Park is within the area’s boundaries.

 To the north and south of the valley, the hills rise relatively steeply to an elevation of about 2000 m, so that the only way in and out is by the B88 road which links the area to Radenthein in the west and Reichenau in the east.
 Bad Kleinkirchheim also borders Krems in the northwest and Feld am See to the southwest.